shiveshnavin/ifct2017.github.io/read/terms.md

 ## V. INDEMNIFICATION

-You will release, indemnify, defend and hold harmless Subhajit Sahu, and any of its contractors, agents, employees, officers, directors, shareholders, affiliates and assigns from all liabilities, claims, damages, costs and expenses, including reasonable attorneys' fees and expenses, of third parties relating to or arising out of
+You will release, indemnify, defend and hold harmless Merferry, and any of its contractors, agents, employees, officers, directors, shareholders, affiliates and assigns from all liabilities, claims, damages, costs and expenses, including reasonable attorneys' fees and expenses, of third parties relating to or arising out of